Key takeaways

 Insurance document volumes grow over time.
 Pricing models that depend on usage limits or feature tiers often become restrictive as adoption expands.

 Hidden costs usually surface when teams add new document types, increase volume, or roll automation out to more workflows.
-What starts as a small use case can quickly require contract changes or budget approvals, slowing momentum.
+What starts as a small use case — say, automating renewal notices for one line of business — can quickly require contract changes or budget approvals, slowing momentum.

 Transparent pricing removes this friction.
 When teams know how costs scale, they can expand document generation across policies, claims, renewals, and compliance workflows without introducing financial uncertainty.